 How to Handle COVID-19 Donor Messaging

-A big part of retaining donors and cultivating those relationships has to do with your messaging, and these days, many of the communications we write or receive have a chewy COVID core.
-While you don’t want every email to cry “COVID” in big red letters, it’s important to acknowledge the truth of the situation, too.
-Have you continued to share how you're pivoting or stabilizing your programs to ensure the needs of your clients?
+A big part of retaining donors and cultivating donor relationships has to do with your messaging.
+While you don’t want every email to cry “COVID”, it’s important to acknowledge the truth of the situation.
+Have you continued to share how you're pivoting or stabilizing your programs?

 Your organization has a unique and vital role to play in the response to and recovery from the current crisis.
 Do your donors see that role?
 Use the messaging points and outline below to share your response to COVID-19's most urgent needs and thank your donors who have made your response possible.